redis/redis-doc/topics/indexes.md

 ![Points in the space](http://redis.io/images/redisdoc/2idx_0.png)

-In order to represent data that makes this kind of queries fast to perform, we start by padding our numbers with 0.
+In order to represent data that makes these kinds of queries fast to perform, we start by padding our numbers with 0.
 So for example imagine we want to add the point 10,25 (x,y) to our index.
 Given that the maximum range in the example is 400 we can just pad to three digits, so we obtain: